benbucksch/autoconfig-spec/draft-autoconfig-1.md

 * 4.1. /home/fred/.config/yourapp/isp/example.com.xml
 * 4.2. /opt/yourapp/isp/example.com.xml

 ## Other mechanisms

 You may want to implement other mechanisms to find a configuration, for example Exchange AutoDiscover, DNS SRV, or heuristic guessing.
-If you implement such alternative methods, and if they are less secure than some of the mechanisms provided here, the alternative methods must be considered only with lower priority (as defined above) than the more secure mechanisms defined here.
+If you implement such alternative methods, and if they are less secure than some of the mechanisms provided here, the alternative methods SHOULD be considered only with lower priority (as defined above) than the more secure mechanisms defined here.
 For evaluating other mechanisms, use similar criteria as outlined in section Security considerations.

 ## Manual configuration

-If the above mechanisms fail to provide a working configuration, or if the user explicitly chooses so, you SHOULD give the end user the ability to manually enter a configuration, and use that configuration to configure the account.
+If the above mechanisms fail to provide a working configuration, or if the user explicitly chooses so, you should give the end user the ability to manually enter a configuration, and use that configuration to configure the account.

 # Config validation

 ## User approval

-Independent of the mechanisms used to find the configuration, you MUST display that configuration to the end user and let him confirm it, before using that configuration.
+Independent of the mechanisms used to find the configuration, before using that configuration, you SHOULD display that configuration to the end user and let him confirm it.
 While doing so:

-* At least the second-level domain name(s) of the hostnames involved must be shown clearly and with high prominence.
+* At least the second-level domain name(s) of the hostnames involved MUST be shown clearly and with high prominence.
 * The client MUST NOT cut off parts of long second-level domains, to avoid spoofing.
 At least 63 characters MUST be displayed.
 * Care SHOULD be taken with international characters that look like ASCII characters, but have a different code.